Mikail3/Mikail3/README.md

-Hi, I'm Mikail,a passionate engineering graduate specialised in Electronics-ICT.
+Hi, I'm Mikail, a passionate engineering graduate specialised in Electronics-ICT.
 Enthusiastic in Embedded systems, Automation, Electronics and IoT.

 <a href="https://www.linkedin.com/in/mikail-cinar-037bb5197/">